 One of the hallmark features of learning disabilities (LD) is inconsistent performance.
 Research studies with children, adolescents and adults with LD frequently point to sometimes erratic and often confusing profiles of individuals who seem to be able to do some things quite well while struggling dramatically to perform other tasks.
 This mismatch between ability, expectations and outcomes can cause terrific disappointment and upset, resulting in a cascade of emotions and behaviors that can interfere with everyday functioning in school, at home and in the community.

-Ifeanyi A. Ufondu,Beautiful Minds Inc.- Advocacy and Special Needs Solutions owner and Howard University alumni has referred to this mismatch as“Islands of weakness in an ocean of strength.”
+Dr. Ifeanyi A. Ufondu,Beautiful Minds Inc.- Advocacy and Special Needs Solutions owner and Howard University alumnus has referred to this mismatch as“Islands of weakness in an ocean of strength.”
 And it’s not hard to see why.

 Some individuals with LD can remember the most obscure visual details and recall long and involved lyrics to songs but have trouble retrieving specific vocabulary words for conversation, comprehending spoken or written narrative, or writing grammatically correct narrative.